FDio/site/content/documentation/govpp.md

 The GoVPP Docs are on the GitHub wiki -- [GoVPP Docs](https://github.com/FDio/govpp/wiki).

-The original FD.io GoVPP wiki is at [GoVPP Wiki](https://wiki.fd.io/view/GoVPP).
+The original wiki is at [FD.io GoVPP Wiki](https://wiki.fd.io/view/GoVPP).